 My late grandfather was an avid coffee drinker.
 Watching him sip that pitch black liquid from his favorite brown ceramic espresso cup everyday fascinated me.
 He always thoughtfully left behind the last bit of syrupy coffee in the cup for me to develop my taste buds.
 That’s pretty much how I grew to love coffee.

-How to make Vietnamese Iced Coffee
+How Vietnamese Coffee is made

-Traditionally, Vietnamese coffee is made by allowing boiling water to slowly drip through a metal filter with ground dark roast coffee pressed inside.
+Traditionally, Vietnamese coffee is made by allowing boiling water to slowly drip through a metal “phin” filter with ground dark roast coffee pressed inside.
 This is a stronger drip coffee than your typical drip coffee but not quite an espresso.

 - Add ice, condensed milk, and hot coffee to a cocktail shaker.
 Shake vigorously for 5 – 10 seconds.